jaefarnc/vps-test-0/README.md

         ii. fail2ban is disabled
         iii. ufw is turned off ( Im testing out ports for the ssl system reverse shells so i need many open ) iv.
 I've set an inbound port rule on azure to allow any connection on all ports ( testing out ports for ssl reverse shells )
+If you'd like me to setup the reversed configs, please let me know, it shouldn't be too difficult, just 4 commands.

 ## Task 1: Initial Setup